Getting Started Guide

 Endpoint detail page

 Click any endpoint in your dashboard to see its detail page.
-The tabs show:
+The layout adapts based on whether it's a REST or MCP endpoint.

 Reading a schema diff